 Like it or not, what Google wants definitely matters

 Ever since the beginning of Google Search in 1997, the worldwide market share of all search engines has belonged to Google.
 Bing and Yahoo get a teeny-tiny percentage of the search engine market share, while Google dominates.

-…yeah…so, what Google wants matters more than ever before to any organization with a digital footprint.
-Which is every business today, since every business (B2B and B2C) must have a digital presence to exist.
+This means that what Google wants matters more than ever before to any organization with a digital footprint — which is every business today since every business (B2B and B2C) must have a digital presence to exist.

 There’s no denying that search positioning impacts business success.
 A higher position on the page means:

 - Your business is more likely to be found by potential customers.

 - Your website traffic increases, which brings more brand awareness and interest.

 - Your content engages visitors, which eventually turns leads into sales opportunities.